 Here's AB watching "Punzel" from her sweet new princess chair.
 FYI, nothing is actually happening here. :)

 Besides a baby, what pregnant women get in return for surrendering their waistlines is nine months of thick, glorious hair.
 It’s a beautiful thing.
 However, when Baby is just a few months old (about the time Mommy is seeing hints of her returning waistline) it all falls out.
 Soon her face is framed by the re-growth—lovely inch-long hairs called baby bangs.
-This blog is named for that charming little phenomenon and dedicated to everyone who’s experienced it.
+This blog is named for that charming little phenomenon.